Welcome to the website of Medway Cruising Club

 At the other end of The Strand Leisure park we have a storage yard with a three berth slip, dry dock, workshop and a large boatshed.

 Our aim is to provide affordable access to sailing facilities for practical sailors and members sail a wide range of boats including sailing and motor cruisers, trailer sailers and traditional craft.
 We encourage members to participate in club events and the maintenance and running of the club to help reduce membership fees.
-New members are always welcome and for more details please contact the Membership Secretary or visit our ‘How to join us’ page.
+New members are always welcome and for more details please visit our ‘How to join us’ page.

 In December 1895 Sgt Major Burton RE together with like minded men from Chatham Dockyard and a few local traders met at a cafe in Old Brompton to discuss the idea of forming a sailing club.

 After approval a second meeting at the Admiralty Tavern, Gillingham in January 1896 elected Burton as Commodore, set a monthly subscription and chose a burgee.
 Access to the water was via Admiralty pier and the club employed a boatman to ferry members to and from their craft.
 Early activities were cruises in company and handicap racing.
 The cruises were led by the Commodore or Vice Commodore followed by the members who received points for good station keeping and smart seamanship.
 The first took place on 7th April 1896, a smoking concert was held at the Admiralty Tavern afterwards.